Subsidy Library

 • Install a low-lift, animal-operated pasture pump

-• Secure the pump to robust, preserved timber, for example to a sleeper or a post
+• Secure the pump to robust, preserved timber

 • Edge the hardstanding area with preserved timber (at least 150mm by 50mm)